lovett2/TooLongDidntRead/Doc/testing.md

 ## Adding Test Cases

 If more test cases are to be added, `get_summary.js` under the spec folder will need to be appended.
-Following general Jasmine usage which can be found on their [website](https://jasmine.github.io), we can test the final TLDR output with the following case:
+Following general Jasmine usage, which can be found on their [website](https://jasmine.github.io), we can test the final TLDR output with the following case:

 ```
   it("Hello World", function() {